sematext/docs/docs/dashboards/index.md

 ## Dashboard Settings

 On the Dashboards overview page, you have the ability to edit, delete, or clone your dashboards.
+Dashboards are top-level pages where you can add multiple reports in it.
 Upon opening a dashboard, all the reports you've created within it will be visible in the left menu panel.
 Hovering over a report name and clicking on the three dots presents options to edit, clone, delete the report, and define [report variables](https://sematext.com/docs/dashboards/report-variables/).

 ![Dashboard Settings](../images/dashboards/dashboard-settings.gif)